Pronunciation respelling for English: International Phonetic Alphabet

 British and American English dialects have a similar set of phonemes, but some are pronounced differently; in technical parlance, they consist of different phones.
 Although developed for RP, the Gimson system being phonemic, it is not far from much of General American pronunciation as well.
 A number of recent dictionaries, such as the Collins COBUILD Advanced Learner's English Dictionary, add a few non-phonemic symbols /ʳ i u ᵊl ᵊn/ to represent both RP and General American pronunciation in a single IPA transcription.

 Clive Upton updated the Gimson scheme, changing the symbols used for five vowels.
 He served as pronunciation consultant for the influential Concise Oxford English Dictionary, which adopted this scheme in its ninth edition (1995).
 Upton's reform is controversial: it reflects changing pronunciation, but critics say it represents a narrower regional accent, and abandons parallelism with American and Australian English.
-In addition, the phonetician John C Wells said that he could not understand why Upton had altered the presentation of price to prʌɪs.
+In addition, the phonetician John C. Wells said that he could not understand why Upton had altered the presentation of price to prʌɪs.

 Upton outlined his reasons for the transcription in a chapter of A Handbook of Varieties of English.
 He said that the -vowel represented how the starting point could be anything from centralised front to centralised back.
 The change in the NURSE vowel was intended as a simplification as well as a reflection that nɜːs was not the only possible realisation in RP.
 The other alterations were intended to reflect changes that have occurred over time.

 The in-progress 3rd edition of the Oxford English Dictionary uses Upton's scheme for representing British pronunciations.
-For American pronunciations it uses an IPA-based scheme devised by Prof. William Kretzschmar of the University of Georgia.
+For American pronunciations it uses an IPA-based scheme devised by William Kretzschmar of the University of Georgia.